eaooms/Thema09-2023/README.md

 ## Important Notes
 - Ensure that the dataset follows the '.arff' format.
 - The MMSE score must be a numeric value between 1 and 30.

+## RStudio_files
+Thema09DementiaPrediction.docx is the document were u will find the EDA steps of this project for cleaning the dataset.

+## Support

+for any reported issues or help: e.a.ooms@st.hanze.nl